akimenon/alexa_stockit/README.md

    2) NoSQL MongoDB (cloud): portfolios/wishlist to be created will be stored in cloud.

    3) Stock prices can be pulled based on TICKER symbols, but a user may not necessarily know a ticker symbol.
-Hence built a         function to pull TICKER price based on the company name.
+Hence, i have         built a function to pull TICKER price based on the company name.
 It used complex regex to match the org name.
 Eg: say         'Amazon' will pull ticker symbol of 'Amazon.com'

    There are further plans to expand the functionalities.
 More to come soon.